SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 To install the Sumo Logic App for Azure Web Apps, you must sign up for a Sumo Logic account, if you have not already done so.
 To sign up, go to [https://www.sumologic.com/pricing/](https://www.sumologic.com/pricing/) and select your account type or click Free Trial to sign up for a Sumo Logic Free account.**   **

-## Log Types

-The Azure Web Apps App supports:

-* **Web Server Logging. **Information about HTTP transactions using the [W3C extended log file format](http://msdn.microsoft.com/library/windows/desktop/aa814385.aspx).
-This is useful when determining overall site metrics such as the number of requests handled or how many requests are from a specific IP address.
-* **Application Diagnostics Logs.** Application diagnostics allows you to capture information produced by a web application.
-ASP.NET applications can use the [System.Diagnostics.Trace](http://msdn.microsoft.com/library/windows/desktop/aa814385.aspx) class to log information to the application diagnostics log.

 ## Collect Logs for Azure Web Apps

 This page has instructions for configuring a pipeline for shipping Azure Web Apps logs from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) to an Event Hub, on to an Azure Function, and finally to an HTTP source on a hosted collector in Sumo Logic.
 Click a link to jump to a topic:

 * [Solution Overview](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/Azure_Web_Apps/01Collect-Logs-for-Azure-Web-Apps#Solution_Overview)
 * [Configure an HTTP source](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/Azure_Web_Apps/01Collect-Logs-for-Azure-Web-Apps#Step_1:_Configure_an_HTTP_source)